Californians with Individual Health Insurance Spent Almost $2,500 Less on Care in Year One of Health Reform

 New data shows that striking progress was made in the ACA’s first year to reduce the burden of health care costs for those with individual coverage.
 Yet even with the substantial declines in their spending, more than one in three with individual coverage still spent more than 10% of their income on health care.
 Cost was the top reason reported by California’s uninsured for not obtaining coverage in 2014.

-CHCF is studying cost barriers to low-income consumers’ ability to purchase, maintain, and use health coverage in order to inform policy solutions.
-This includes an analysis of how high local cost of living impacts Californians’ ability to afford health insurance.
+CHCF is studying cost barriers to the ability of people with low incomes to purchase, maintain, and use health coverage in order to inform policy solutions.
+This includes an analysis of how the high local cost of living impacts Californians’ ability to afford health insurance.
 The county-by-county analysis, performed by the UC Berkeley Center for Labor Research and Education, will be released in the coming weeks.